Back to school: How you can support students and teachers during the pandemic - KTVZ

 On its website, Save the Children reports nearly 1 in 5 children grows up in poverty in the US.
 Backdropped by the pandemic, vulnerable families must do much more with less — and oftentimes it is not enough.
 Since the start of the pandemic, Save The Children has prepared and delivered meals to children who counted on in-school dining.
 So far, the organization has helped prepare and deliver more than 18 million meals.
 On its website, the organization offers downloadable educational toolkits to help parents support their child’s education at home.
 The kits also suggest helpful language for parents to help with difficult conversations about the pandemic.

 In response to Covid-19, the United Way has been helping families and children in a number of ways.
 The organization says it has served more than 33 million meals to families in need.
 In addition to food, the organization provided rent and mortgage assistance to more than 100,000 households and has paid more than 100,000 utility bills, which support children attending class online.
 The organization also helped families of essential workers buffer the costs of child care.
-The United Way says more than 24,000 households received childcare assistance through its local chapters.
+The United Way says more than 24,000 households received financial help with child care through its local chapters.

 Little Free Pantry created a grassroots movement mobilizing people to create “free pantries” outside their homes so those in need can easily receive direct relief.
 The mission encourages neighborhoods to “Give what you can” and “take what you need.”
 According to the organization, items like canned vegetables, protein drinks, and personal care items go fast.
 Anyone can set up a pantry in their yard and can join the national movement here.